Check out our Maggie Gyllenhaal photo gallery.

 2014 saw Maggie appear in the movie Frank and star in the mini-series The Honourable Woman.

 As time progresses, we'll have more info about Maggie Gyllenhaal here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.